Australian cricket team in England in 1997

 The Australian cricket team toured England in the 1997 season to play a six-match Ashes Test series against England.
 Australia, under Mark Taylor, won the series 3–2 with strong batting performances from Matthew Elliott supporting the decisive bowling of Shane Warne, Glenn McGrath and Jason Gillespie.

 England had enjoyed good form leading up to the series, with a 3–0 One Day International victory, and success in New Zealand; however, after winning convincingly in the first Test the host team struggled.
-Graham Thorpe and Nasser Hussain both scored over 400 runs for England, with Andrew Caddick the leading wicket-taker.
+Graham Thorpe and Nasser Hussain both scored over 400 runs for England, with Andy Caddick the leading wicket-taker.

 This was the only Ashes series between 1987 and 2005 in which England won a match before Australia had already taken an unassailable lead in the series.

 Prelude

 The previous series over the winter of 1994-95, hosted in Australia, saw the host nation win 3–1.
 Australia, however, entered the 1997 series with a number of injuries and poor form.
 Mark Taylor had also suffered what Wisden referred to as "personal purgatory", involving a pay dispute with the Australian Cricket Board.
 His captaincy was itself in question until April 1997.
 Matthew Elliott's selection and the reshuffle of Michael Bevan's position in the batting order also attracted media speculation.